Offering hope for fertility and family building after cancer and other serious medical conditions

 Treatment Options Available

-Four treatment strategies are currently available to help women preserve their fertility before undergoing chemotherapy or radiation.
-The suitability of each treatment option depends on the individual patient.
+Multiple treatment strategies are currently available to help individuals preserve their fertility before undergoing chemotherapy or radiation.
+The suitability of each treatment option depends on each individual patient.